cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 will end up in the Nix store.
 Within the same run of Nix, you then _`import`_ this `.nix` file you just built.

-If you'd like to see a more detailed introduction to IFD, checkout the following two links:
+If you would like to see a more detailed introduction to IFD, checkout the following two links:

 - <https://blog.hercules-ci.com/2019/08/30/native-support-for-import-for-derivation/>